KenjiEndo15/breakingbAD/docs/getting-started/installation.rst

 Installation
 ============
-To make the laboratory work smoothly, we need to install the necessary dependencies described in this section.
+To make the laboratory work smoothly, we need to install the dependencies described in this section.

 .. caution::